DanielHoffmann/jquery-bigtext/README.md

 rotateText: Rotates the text inside the element by X degrees.

 Note: BigText, unlike padding, does not support setting the rotation of the text element on CSS.
-You must set through the $.bigText() options.
+You must set it through the $.bigText() options.